Forté Foundation

 At INSEAD, we believe that a successful world economy demands diversity in management thinking, and we are committed to increasing representation of women in leadership positions across the business community.
 We are effective in positioning women for successful careers by facilitating valuable networks across sectors, industries and continents, as well as providing over €190,000 in targeted financial assistance to support women at INSEAD.

-Sponsor Spotlights: The Johnson School of Management at Cornell
+Sponsor Spotlights: Samuel Curtis Johnson Graduate School of Management at Cornell University

 The Johnson School is Cornell University's graduate school of management.
 Cornell University was conceived by its founders in 1865 as a university where "any person" could find instruction in "any study."
 The Johnson School embodies this 141-year-old vision of inclusiveness in several ways, including the establishment of The Office of Diversity and Inclusion, staffed by dedicated professionals, which exists to execute the school's goals and visions for a more diverse business community nationwide.